MA 351: Elementary Linear Algebra

 basis, dimension, and geometry of subspaces;

-(4) last but not least, understanding and appreciation of the
+(4) last but not least, an introduction and initiation to

 Some matlab information.